Vatras/povocop/README.md

 [] protect results verifies to not be sent duplicated by same ip (even generate another uuid for each one) [] prevent inputData loss after server goes down.
 [] freeze dependencies versions in package.json
+[] user can sent back only status and uuid, without result or input data